zhiming99/rpc-frmwrk/README.md

 ---
 [`Fri Jan 08 2021 10:17:44 AM Beijing`]
 1. Forked the `server.sip` and `PyRpcServer` from `proxy.sip` and `PyRpcProxy`.
-2. Test case python version of `sftest` will be added after the python server support is complete.
+2. Python version of test case `sftest` will be added after the python server support is complete.

 [`Sun Dec 19 2020 12:06:37 AM Beijing`]
 1. The latest changes in CUnixSockStream backed out `sending Progress` when the remote peer has sent out enough messages to fill up the local receiving window.
 And instead, `sending tokProgress` is performed from `CStreamSyncBase`'s `CIfReadWriteStmTask`, at the very moment the associated pending message is out queue and consumed.
 This approach prevents the potential stall of stream due to receiving window congestion.